Limited Purpose Flexible Spending Account (LPFSA) Support

 - Select Manage My Reimbursement Account.

-- Hover over your username the right side of the navigation bar and select Profile.
+- Hover over your username on the right side of the navigation bar and select Profile.

 - At the bottom of this screen, select Add Family Member.